DominikMostek/beautiful-jekyll/_posts/2017-12-05-on-interface.md

 ### Readability
-Interace can indeed make your code well readable.
+Interface can indeed make your code well readable.
 It hides all the implementation details and forces you to relate only on its contract.
 But lets have a look on typical interface in [mainstream spring application](http://dominikmostek.cz/2017-02-24-anemic-philippic).

 ```java
 public interface CaseService {